PLaSSticity/ce-arc-simulator-ipdps19/README.md

 Intel Pin can be downloaded from https://software.intel.com/en-us/articles/pin-a-dynamic-binary-instrumentation-tool.
 We assume that the path to the extracted source is denoted by `$PIN_ROOT`.
 After extracting Intel Pin, copy `$PROJECT_ROOT/intel-pintool/Viser` to `$PIN_ROOT/source/tools/`.

-## Simulator Framework
+## Helper Framework

-This is a helper project written in Python to automate different steps with evaluation (e.g., executing PARSEC applications with the Pintool and one or more configurations of the CE/ARC simulators, and plot graphs comparing performance).
+This is a helper project written in Python 3 to automate different steps with evaluation (e.g., executing PARSEC applications with the Pintool and one or more configurations of the CE/ARC simulators, and plot graphs comparing performance).
 We assume that the path to the source is denoted by `$VISER_EXP`.

 The framework depends on a few Python packages, and a few third applications like `jgraph` (https://web.eecs.utk.edu/~plank/plank/jgraph/jgraph.html) and `McPAT` (https://github.com/HewlettPackard/mcpat).